-Mission statements are a highly critical component to the branding of your company.
-Much like the logo that you have, your website, and your presence on social media platforms, your mission statement must be fantastic.
+Mission statements are a critical component of your company’s branding.
+Much like your logo, your website and sites articles, and your presence on social media, your mission statement must be fantastic.

 It takes a high level of strategic planning and a certain degree of brainstorming in order to define the core values and the general-purpose behind your business or organization.